Podcast - Latest Episode

 618. Slayer / Show No Mercy.
 1983.
 4/5.

-From humble beginnings, and playing covers of the bands that were their influence at the time - Iron Maiden, Judas Priest, Venom and Mercyful Fate - came the debut album from one of the most influential thrash metal bands of all time, Show No Mercy.
-And while the production of the album leaves a lot to be desired, almost all of the debut albums from those now deemed as giants suffered from the same problems, through a lack of money and influence.
+From humble beginnings and playing covers of the bands that were their influence at the time, those being Iron Maiden, Judas Priest, Venom and Mercyful Fate, came the debut album from one of the most influential thrash metal bands of all time, “Show No Mercy”.
+And while the production of the album leaves a lot to be desired and is still to this day a source of frustration for the band members, almost all of the debut albums from those now deemed as giants suffered from the same problems, through a lack of money and influence.
 All of that changed in time, but it gives the whole album an air of authenticity, that even the great bands start from scratch.
+Indeed, listening to the album today, it doesn’t sound any different to the first albums of all of those artists, and for the most part stands up perfectly well in retrospect.

-Inauspicious or not, all of the ingredients that create the Slayer giant are already here.
+Inauspicious or not, all of the ingredients that came together to create the Slayer giant were already here.
 The songwriting and guitaring duo of Hanneman and King show off their wares, Dave Lombardo's drums don't stop for a breath, and Tom Araya's storming bass and vocals stand at the forefront of each song.
 You can still hear the band's influences on this first album.
-The songs are not as heavy, fast or blistering as they become later on.
-You can pick up some similarities with Metallica's Kill'Em All and Megadeth's Killing Is My Business...
-And Business Is Good!.
-Not only that, most of the album has a Judas Priest/Iron Maiden feel about it, a much more mainstream heavy metal sound than the thrash hardcore sound that was to come.
+The songs, while competing in that thrash metal tone that they became famous for, are not as overtly heavy, fast or blistering as they become later on.
+You can pick up some similarities with Metallica's “Kill 'Em All” album and Megadeth's “Killing Is My Business...
+And Business Is Good!” album.
+Not only that, most of the album has a Judas Priest and Iron Maiden feel about it, a much more mainstream heavy metal sound, almost melodic in places than the thrash hardcore sound that was to come.
+I still love those faint tinges of those bands in these songs even to today.

 The Mercyful Fate influence really shows through on tracks like "Metal Storm / Face the Slayer" and "Black Magic".
 Great songs dictated by fast pounding drums and typical leads from Hanneman and King.
 Awesome stuff.
+“Metal Storm/Face the Slayer” closes out the first side of the album in style, while “Black Magic opens up the second side with the same intensity that has before it on the first half of the album.

 "Tormentor" is dominated by the lead breaks of these two great guitarists, lifting an otherwise fairly average song to greater heights.
 Lombardo takes centre stage in "The Final Command", his drums rifling throughout the song at an incredible rate without losing their crispness, before those guitars again come to the fore with Iron Maiden-like harmonies.
 "Crionics" again almost tries to be an Iron Maiden song in both structure and melody.
 While it is not what most Slayer fans will recognise from their catalogue, it is still quite an interesting song to listen to again.
-Put it on, and tell me you can't hear Maiden's "Hallowed Be Thy Name" as you listen to the guitars.
+Put it on and tell me you can't hear Maiden's "Hallowed Be Thy Name" as you listen to the guitars.
 Great stuff.
-The album is closed out by the title track "Show No Mercy", closer to a Metallica type tempo to this one.
+The album is closed out by the title track "Show No Mercy", which is closer to what most fans think of as a Slayer tempo.

 While the style of the album may be unlike what came further up the line, it is great to hear even today.
 The fact that Slayer built their own sound out of their own influences is testament to their greatness.
-It doesn't matter what you hear when you listen to this album, the important thing is that it is a terrific Slayer album, and onc that seems to be maligned for the wrong reasons.
+It doesn't matter what you hear when you listen to this album, the important thing is that it is a terrific Slayer album, and one that seems to be maligned for the wrong reasons.
 I still think it is brilliant.

 No comments: